• Skip to main content

 What if I do not receive a confirmation e-mail?

 Check your junk or spam folders.
 The confirmation email is sent to the email that you entered within the application.
+If you did not receive a confirmation email, then you will need to email [email protected] to ensure you typed your email address correctly within your application.

 What entails a complete application?

 A complete application includes a correctly completed online application, the submission of the necessary attachments, proof of fingerprinting, and payment received.
+Your application will be considered incomplete and will not be processed until you have supplied all the required information.
+Incomplete applications will be cancelled due to inactivity after 180 days and no refund will be given.

 How can I check my status and track the progress of my application?